ablazleon/env-k8-jenkins/README.md

 jx create cluster gke --cluster-name xxxxx --skip-installation
 ```

-It is initialize jenkins x with a jx-requirements.yml.
+It is initialize jenkins x with a jx-requirements.

 ```
 jx boot -r  jx-requirements.yml